 It has been revealed that the lowest level of integration has steadily increased over the course of the year and the figure now stands at more than 60%.

 This public desire adds even more pressure to Theresa May, who is still locked into debate with Brussels, regarding Britain’s post-Brexit deal.
 With little to no progress being made, there is now a fear that Britain will have no deal with the EU.

 It’s believed that the EU is preparing to offer the UK a Canada-style free trade agreement.
 This isn’t necessarily the best “frictionless” trade that May was seeking.
 According to BMG this is something that only a quarter of citizens who were surveyed wanted.

 The recent poll conducted by the Independent samples more than 1,500 people what their preferred option would be, this included the following:

-As many at 63% of those surveyed agreed that they would like the first three options, meaning that the clear majority would like to continue to have access to the three market.
+As many at 63% of those surveyed agreed that they would like the first three options, meaning that the clear majority would like to continue to have access to the free market.

 Do you need immigration assistance?
 IAS is here to help, we are based in London but also operate across the UK.
 Get in touch today for more information about our services.